 The machining and machinery industry is closely tied to economic conditions.
 An economic downturn usually translates into slowdowns in this industry, and as the economy improves there typically are delays before machine tool shipments and employment trends reflect the improvement.

-U.S. Department of Labor projections indicate that job opportunities in this industry should be good in the coming decade due to the increased numbers of automated production processes that require the supervision of skilled machinists and a relative lack of candidates entering training programs.
+The U.S. Department of Labor projects that employment will grow, albeit at a slower than average pace, in the coming decade due to the increased numbers of automated production processes that require the supervision of skilled machinists and a relative lack of candidates entering training programs.
 Even if production levels fall, machinists will be needed to repair, monitor, and control expensive automated equipment.
 For this reason, skilled machine workers will be in modest demand for the foreseeable future.
-Workers with the best potential for employment are those who become skilled at what they do and pursue advanced training or education
+Most openings will occur due to retirements or those who leave the profession to pursue other opportunities.
+Workers with the best potential for employment are those who become skilled at what they do and pursue advanced training or education.

 - Boilermakers and Mechanics